brianmueller/cssi-curriculum/_lessons/jQuery/08-jquery-profile-page.md

 ---
   layout: post
-  title: Jquery Profile Page
+  title: jQuery on your Personal Page
   language: jquery
 ---

-Now that you've seen the power of jQuery, you can add interactivity to your profile page.
+Now that you've seen the power of jQuery, you can add interactivity to your personal page.

 Ideas for things you could add:
 - animations on mouseover or button clicks